BowlOfSoup/NormalizerBundle/README.md

     $result = $this->serializer->serialize($someEntity, 'somegroup');

-The result will be a blob of data.
+The result will be a string of data.

 # Normalizer

 Annotations in your model
 -------------------------
 The normalizer uses annotations to indicate how the data should be represented.
 You can use the following annotations properties:

+These properties can be used on class/object *properties* and *methods*.

 ### Use statement and alias
     BowlOfSoup\NormalizerBundle\Annotation as Bos;